-Addressing a proper work-life balance, recognition and opportunities for training are important in any industry for keeping employees satisfied, and in trucking, fleet managers have access to unique tools to keep tabs on these employee satisfaction tools.
+Addressing a proper work-life balance, recognition and opportunities for training are important in any industry for keeping employees satisfied, and in trucking, fleet managers have access to unique tools to keep tabs on these employee satisfaction levels.

 “Fleet management tools can be customized to collect rich data insights that adapt to the needs of the fleet,” says Stephen White, senior business development manager, Class 8 market at Geotab.
 “Mobile workflow applications can help identify the time of day and the roads that experience high levels of traffic congestion, allowing drivers to optimize their routes.
 From the driver’s perspective, optimized routes enable them to see precisely where they need to be and when they need to be there.
 This can help lead to a healthier work-life balance as they contribute to reduced idle time in traffic and potentially help get the driver home sooner.

 “Beyond route planning, fleet managers can utilize fleet management tools to identify top performing drivers by using driver scorecards,” he continues.
 “Drivers are scored based on their ability to adhere to predefined safety rules of the fleet such as speeding regulations, seat belt usage and braking and acceleration habits.
 Drivers with the highest scores can be acknowledged for their efforts in numerous ways, thus improving their professional recognition within their fleet and helping to motivate other drivers to improve their performance.”

 In an industry where there is consistent flow of new technologies, new processes, new regulatory issues, and new ways to improve efficiency – all of which can all be tracked with telematics – the relationship between telematics and training shouldn’t be overlooked.
 Drivers aren’t blind to this, either – they know it’s out there, and they want to know more about it.